 Mary works on the Center’s professional development team on various projects.
 Mary collaborates with educators to provide valuable learning experiences for their students.
 She helps teachers create technology projects that will meet the needs of the students and state standards using the Understanding by Design model.
 Discovering that technology expanded learning experiences when she was a New York City classroom teacher in Harlem, she attended Bank Street College of Education to master how to use the computer as a tool for different ages and different subject areas.
 For the past 12 years, Mary has created technology workshops (PreK-12) that prepare teachers to address state curriculum standards and to implement the technology project into their classroom.
 Mary has provided support in over 200 classrooms in the both public and private schools in Brooklyn, Queens, and Yonkers.
 Mary is a graduate of Boston University and Bank Street College of Education.

 Wan Park, Professional Development Facilitator

-Wan Park works on the professional development team, specializing in mathematics.
+Wan works on the professional development team, specializing in mathematics.
 Wan has taught middle and high school students mathematics in a large urban school district for nine years while serving as the department chair and the technology group leader, which compelled him to provide professional development on technology integration.
-He is currently pursuing a doctoral degree in Instructional Technology and Media at Teachers College, studying the role of multiple representations and technology integration in math teacher education.
+He is currently pursuing a doctoral degree in Instructional Technology and Media at Teachers College, studying the role of multiple representations and technology integration in mathematics teacher education.